 Our Blazor components are included as a part of our Ignite UI bundle.
 A single developer license starts at $1,295 USD for a one-year subscription, including one year of standard support and updates.
 We also offer discounts for multi-year licenses.
 Please refer to the Pricing page for more information on pricing.

-The team at Infragistics maintains a comprehensive library of Blazor code samples which you can access here.
-We also maintain a library of sample applications, which you can access here.
+The team at Infragistics maintains a comprehensive library of Blazor code samples which you can accesss here and see how a simple new Blazor project looks like.
+Also, there is a library of sample applications, including team collaboration apps, e-commerce, travel, and more.
+You can explore the Blazor sample apps here